New World Order (The Falcon and the Winter Soldier): Critical response

 Sulagna Misra gave the episode a "B" for The A.V.
-Club, calling it a "redux" of Captain America: The Winter Soldier (2014) without Captain America.
-Misra said the opening sequence was "surprisingly inventive", likening it to Top Gun (1986), but was unclear how the ideals of the Flag Smashers aligned with each other and felt the ending of the episode was more abrupt than a cliffhanger.
-She also felt the episode had too much exposition and setup, but said its character moments "feel true and fleshed out" and she was hopeful that the next episode would include scenes between Wilson and Barnes.
+Club, calling it a "redux" of the MCU film Captain America: The Winter Soldier (2014).
+She was unclear about the Flag Smasher's philosophy, felt the episode's ending was abrupt, and said it suffered from too much exposition.
+Misra was surprised with how inventive the opening sequence was, likening it to Top Gun (1986), and enjoyed the characterization; she was hopeful the next episode would include scenes of Wilson and Barnes together.
 Alan Sepinwall at Rolling Stone said the episode "mostly echoes what we've seen before", comparing it to a big-budget version of the Marvel Netflix series.
-He felt the opening sequences had some "cool individual beats", but ultimately found it to be repetitive and lacking uniqueness for Wilson's character.
-He described the rest of the episode as "a lot of languid shots of one hero or the other feeling bummed about the current state of their lives, and about the state of the world", and was critical of Wilson and Barnes not having scenes together.
-Giving the series 3 out of 5 stars, Alec Bojalad of Den of Geek said the episode came across as a longer Marvel Studios: Legends recap episode and was frustrated that Barnes' story covered "a lot of the same ground that the character has trod thus far" unlike Wilson's.
+He felt the opening sequences had some cool moments but was repetitive and lacked uniqueness for Wilson's character.
+He disliked the episode's tone, sayin it had "a lot of languid shots of one hero or the other feeling bummed", and was critical of Wilson and Barnes not being together.
+Giving the episode 3 out of 5 stars, Alec Bojalad of Den of Geek said it came across as a longer Marvel Studios: Legends recap episode and was frustrated that Barnes's story covered similar ground to the films unlike Wilson's.